Do I Have to Refrigerate my Fresh Eggs?

 Eggs Aren't Refrigerated in all Parts of the World

 In Europe and most other places in the world, eggs are left out at room temperature at grocery stores and restaurants.
-The eggs aren't washed, so they are perfectly fine without refrigeration.
+The eggs aren't required to be washed before being sold, so they are perfectly fine without refrigeration.

 Commercially sold eggs must be cleaned with warm water (110 - 120 degrees F) and then sprayed with sanitizer.
 This removes the natural coating on the eggshell that protects the egg from bacteria and air entering the eggs.